klfman/slate/source/index.md

 Developermail has full sieve support.
 Refer to the [RFCs](http://sieve.info/documents) for detailed information, or adapt one of our examples!

+Also find more inspiration on the [Dovecot Sieve](http://wiki.dovecot.org/LDA/Sieve) documentation site!

 Share your sieve configurations with other Developermail users (e.g. by sending a pull-request on this document on [Github](https://github.com/developermail/slate) for additional karma!